 Dedicated to providing University of Manitoba students with a greater understanding of anesthesiology and perioperative medicine.
 This will be accomplished with educational and networking sessions that are complementary to the medical school curriculum.
 In addition, the AIG aims to encourage students to consider anesthesiology as a possible career choice.
-Activities for the 2015/16 year will include clinical skills and procedure stations, interactive talks, and a critical care medicine session.
+Activities include clinical skills and procedure stations, interactive talks, and a critical care medicine session.

 Student Interest Groups

 This page lists all student interest groups and associations that are registered with the Manitoba Medical Students’ Association.